MUSIC

 It is the intention of the music department, through its curricula to:

-1. Promote musical aspirations and high-quality learning experiences in music both inside and outside of the classroom.
+1. Promote high aspirations, whatever the previous background learning together with high-quality musical learning experiences inside and outside the classroom.

-3. To support learners of all ages (both students and staff) to develop, refine and improve their own skills and knowledge, working to realise their full potential in Music.
+3. To support learners of all ages (both students and adults) to develop, refine and improve their own skills and knowledge, and to realise their full potential in Music.

 6. To actively promote, where relevant and appropriate, the use of music from the Christian Church to enhance learning opportunities, remembering the words of St. Augustine of Hippo “He who sings prays twice”.